cables-gl/cables/src/ops/base/Ops.Value.ValueSwitcherTrigger/Ops.Value.ValueSwitcherTrigger.md

-# ValueSwitcher

-*Ops.ValueSwitcher*

-Trigger Ports to set a specific value.
-Can be easily used with ```Ops.Anim.SimpleAnim``` to animate the value change.
+Trigger any of the trigger ports to set a specific value.
+Can be easily used with Ops.Anim.SimpleAnim to animate the value change.